Sarona, which began as a German Templer Colony in 1871, was recently restored and converted into a shopping and entertainment area.

 Sarona and the nearby Sarona Market are a lovely combo for a several-hour visit.
 Moreover, you can join tours at Sarona, which will dive deeper into history.

 But, most locals love the place for its vibe.
-It is a nice place to hang out and get something to eat.
+It is an excellent place to hang out and get something to eat.

 Have you ever been to the Sarona?
 Tell us in the comments below.